 In this weeks Podcast my mother tells stories of the extraordinary grandmother she shares with Prince Philip - you won’t guess where she kept her cigarettes - and how Eisenhower’s car got stuck on the cattle grid, what surprising gift Wallis Simpson brought, and that their chef was actually a lion tamer.
 Photo cred here goes to Cecil Beaton.

 Lord Mountbatten was uncle to Prince Philip, and the second cousin once removed of Queen Elizabeth II, whose father George VI took over the throne when Edward abdicated.
-Pamela is great-great-grandchild to the late Queen Victoria, who reigned from 1837 to 1901.
+Pamela is a great-great-grandchild of the late Queen Victoria, who reigned from 1837 to 1901.

 According to Pamela, when Edward, the Duke of Windsor went into exile in France following hid abdication he took with him several family possessions, including 'beautiful jeweled boxes'.